|

 Sir Richard also said:

-'......retired experts are swarming back as volunteers, especially those with Afghan experience'
+'......retired experts are swarming back as volunteers, especially those with Afghan experience'because of the

 I do not believe that SIS has any Afghan specialists.
 There are two reasons for this.
 Those specialising in the 'stans' did not get promotion - those who got promotion were those specialising in the Middle East, USSR, China and more recently the EU - and therefore no-one chose them.
 That is why the FCO can produce specialists in the area.
 Secondly the 'stans', by which I mean principally Pakistan, used to come under MI5 (sometimes army officers seconded from the MOD) and the colonial office, which is again why SIS neglected things.